|

 Judeo-Christian tradition.

-language was unapologetic in its rationalism and seemed consonant with the
+language was rationalist and seemed consonant with the

 But now Habermas prefers to speak of translation as the only mode of